nslookup Command in Linux with Practical Examples

 • -timeout=: Sets the time limit for a query response.

-In the following section, we will explore practical examples and scenarios where the nslookup command is particularly useful, demonstrating its application in real-world network management tasks.
+The following section will explore practical examples and scenarios where the nslookup command is handy, demonstrating its application in real-world network management tasks.

 Common and Practical nslookup Command Examples